puganinithepug/Enterprise-10-Q-Reporting-Tool/README.md

 - Maintaining the data model was an importeant component for organizing relationships between related datasets.

 _Data Tables of the Report_
-- the **sales_total_2** table has the order_id  column as its primary key, with other columns containing the count of sales, the price, the revenue, the stock, the store id. the product_id, order_date, promo_type, promo_bin, promo_discount and Discount Price (a calculated column with DAX).
-This is the primary table.
+- The **sales_total_2** table has the order_id  column as its primary key, with other columns containing the count of sales, the price, the revenue, the stock, the store id. the product_id, order_date, promo_type, promo_bin, promo_discount and Discount Price (a calculated column with DAX).
+This is the fact table.
-- the **producthierarchy** table contains product specific details.
-It has the product_id as its primary key - which is also the foreign key in the sales_total_2 table.
+- The **producthierarchy** table contains product specific details.
+The product_id keys relate the producthierarchy table to the sales_total_2 table.
+This table is a dimension table for product-related information.
 This table contains columns: category, sub-category, product (brand), type, length, width, depth and Volume - a calculated column derived from length/depth/width.
--
+- The **store_cities** table contains information about the stores and their geographical location.
+This table is a dimension table for store information.
+The store_id keys relate the store_cities table to the sales_total_2 table.
+This table contains columns: city, city_id, cost, cost type, latitude, longitude, state, state_id, store size in m^3, state abbreviation, and store_type_id.
+- The **DateTable** is a dimension table for order dates.
+This table relates to the fact table through the order_date column.
+This table contains columns such as: weekday, date, date as integer, quarter, month number, month short, year month, etc. It was useful for formatting different visuals.
+- The **Measure table** contained differet derived statistics and KPIs which were essenntial for visualizations:

+      total revenue, Base Pkg Dimension, Cost of Order, Cost of Order Filter California, AVG Product Price 7%, AVG layout dim, Logistic Category Costs, Logistic Category Costs with Volume, All Costs, % Cost, % Cost state only, Cost Previous, Change in Cost, YTD Cost, YTD Revenue, Monday sales shares, All Revenue, % Revenue by Category, % Revenue Beauty & Hygiene, and YTD Revenue till August 2018...

+_Data Visualization_
+- The report contains several pages which demonstrate different methods of analyzing revenue and costs associated with enterprise operations from 2017 to 2018
+- Unpivot page contains unpivoted cost data, where costs are displayed in a stacked column chart, columns are organized by store_id, and the portion of cost is color coded by cost type within each column.
+There is also a bar chart for sum of revenue per state.
+This page also contains 2 slicers.
+One for filtering by state and within each state by city for stores in the store_id to cost bar chart; the second a slider for filtering by interval of price range of products sold, to be included in the revenue aggregation.